arsallion313786/InterviewAssignment/README.md

 KingFisher for image lazy loading

 ### Tests
-Conver almost all possilble test.
+Cover almost all possilble usecases.
 Currently code covergae percentage is 60.9%.
-You just select option from top Product>Test and press on it all test will start.
+You just select option from top menu Product>Test and press on it all test will start.
 And in navigator click last option Report navigator.

 Where you can see all test result and code coverage report